danielpm1982/SPRING/Readme.txt

 Must add spring framework jars at the lib directory and add them to the classpath, for the code to work.
-No spring or any other library included.
+No Spring or any other library included.